 What You Should Know about Interest Only Mortgages

 Many consumers are not familiar with the concept of an interest only mortgage.
 Once a fairly common approach to home financing, this loan type does provide some significant benefits to qualified homeowners as well as some potential liabilities.
-Here is some information and ideas on when this loan strategy may be right for you as well as what you should know about interest only mortgages.
+Below is plenty of interest only mortgage FAQs as well as varied information and ideas on when this loan strategy may be right for you as well as what you should know about interest only mortgages.

 The structure of this type of mortgage option is very straightforward.
 Like other mortgages, an interest only loan calls for retiring the debt over a specified period of time.
 What is different is that for a set term on the front end of that financing period, the debtor only pays the interest assessed on the loan.
 During that term, the interest rate applied to the balance is usually fixed.

 For example, if you take out a 30-year mortgage with an interest only term of 10 years, those 10 year mortgage rates will not change.
 Depending on the other terms and conditions of the loan arrangement, the interest rate could change to a floating or variable rate, or simply switch to another fixed rate.

 An interest-only mortgage is a type of non-qualified loan.
 As the name suggests, you only need to pay the ‘teaser’ interest rate for a specific term.
 You are not required to pay the principal amount during this term, but you may do so.
 Once you pay the interest-only amount, your mortgage will go back to full amortization.
 This schedule runs from 20-30 years.

 As with the conventional mortgage, you now have to pay the interest and principal after the term.
 More often than not, the interest rate is often higher than the previous ‘teaser’ rate.
 As for the principal amount, it will be computed according to the remaining period.